 - Similarly I could easily put topic 19 (perception), and even topic 1 (knowledge of minds), in philosophy of mind.
 I’m working in this chapter with a fairly broad conception of epistemology.

 - I don’t know why this model split topics 14 and 38, which both look like norms of assertion.
 I think what’s going on is topic 14 is pre-Williamsonian and topic 38 is Williamsonian.
 But it does look a bit like a pretty arbitrary split.

 - I do know what’s going on with topics 8 and 18, and it’s a little hilarious.
 The model just does string recognition, so it doesn’t know that ‘sceptic’ and ‘skeptic’ are stylistic variants.
 But it does know they are super important words.
 So each of them gets its own topic.

 - Splitting off topic 16 (experts) from topic 32 (testimony) was a bit weird.

 - Topic 24 includes both process reliabilism work, and work from recent cognitive science on mental processes.
 This isn’t terrible, but it’s not how I would have carved things up.

-In the remaining sections of this chapter I include (automatically generated) statistics, graphs, keywords and key papers from these topics, so you can investigate them more at leisure.
-For now I want to talk about the broad trends, some highlights, and then especially Topic 6 (Gettier).
+In the remaining sections of this chapter I include (automatically generated) statistics, graphs, keywords and key papers from these topics, so readers can investigate them more at leisure.
+For now I want to talk about the broad trends, some highlights, and then especially topic 6 (Gettier).